neos/doctools/TheDefinitiveGuide/PartIII/Persistence.rst

 The first annotation to note is the ``@Entity`` annotation, which tells the persistence framework it needs to persist ``Blog`` instances if they have been added to a Repository.
 In the ``Blog`` class we have some member variables, they are persisted as well by default.
-The persistence framework knows their types by looking at the ``@var??  annotation you use anyway when documenting your code (you do document your code, right?).
+The persistence framework knows their types by looking at the ``@var``  annotation you use anyway when documenting your code (you do document your code, right?).

 The *@Column* annotation on ``$title`` is an optimisation since we allow only 80 chars